11 The Fungi Kingdom

 Figure 11: Bread mold growing on a piece of bread.
 User:Mattes, Public domain, via Wikimedia Commons. https://commons.wikimedia.org/wiki/File:Brot-Schimmel.JPG

 Zygomycetes have a thallus of coenocytic hyphae in which the nuclei are haploid when the organism is in the vegetative stage.
 The fungi usually reproduce asexually by producing sporangiospores.
 The black tips of bread mold are the swollen sporangia packed with black spores.
 When spores land on a suitable substrate, they germinate and produce a new mycelium.
 Sexual reproduction starts when environmental conditions become unfavorable.
-Two opposing mating strains (type + and type –) must be in close proximity for gametangia from the hyphae to be produced and fuse, leading to karyogamy.
+Two opposing mating strains (type + and type –) must be nearby for gametangia from the hyphae to be produced and fuse, leading to karyogamy.
 Each zygospore can contain several diploid nuclei.
 The developing diploid zygospores have thick coats that protect them from desiccation and other hazards.
 They may remain dormant until environmental conditions are favorable.
 When the zygospore germinates, it undergoes meiosis and produces haploid spores, which will, in turn, grow into a new organism.
 This form of sexual reproduction in fungi is called conjugation (although it differs markedly from conjugation in bacteria and protists), giving rise to the name “conjugated fungi”.

 Ascomycota: The Sac Fungi